livecomsjournal/article_templates/information_for_authors.md

 \dateaccepted{Day Month Year}
 ```

-Include "ASAPversion" in the class options
+Include `ASAPversion` in the class options

-Include "pubversion" (but not "ASAPversion") in the class options when the article is in final form for the release of a LiveCoMS issue (i.e., all of the volume/issue/page information is known and has been entered in the manuscript source file.
+Include `pubversion` (but not `ASAPversion`) in the class options when the article is in final form for the release of a LiveCoMS issue (i.e., all of the volume/issue/page information is known and has been entered in the manuscript source file.